Search

 2. Cashierless Stores

-Self-checkout or cashier-less stores have been gaining more popularity in recent years.
+Self-checkout systems and cashier-less stores have been gaining more popularity in recent years.
 It uses computer vision and deep learning technologies to automatically detect the prices and calculate the bill of products a shopper picks.

 3. Image Recognition in Retail